-Obsessive-compulsive symptoms -- Development of obsessions (uncontrolled, irrational thoughts and beliefs) and compulsions (odd behaviors that must be carried out to control the thoughts and beliefs); preoccupation with details, rules, or orderliness to such a degree that the larger goal is lost; lack of flexibility or ability to change
+- Obsessive-compulsive symptoms -- Development of obsessions (uncontrolled, irrational thoughts and beliefs) and compulsions (odd behaviors that must be carried out to control the thoughts and beliefs); preoccupation with details, rules, or orderliness to such a degree that the larger goal is lost; lack of flexibility or ability to change

-- Suicide risk -- Feelings of worthlessness or that life is not worth living or that world would be better off without their, talks about suicide, states intention to commit suicide, develops plan to commit suicide
+- Suicide risk -- Feelings of worthlessness or that life is not worth living or that world would be better off without them, talks about suicide, states intention to commit suicide, develops a plan to commit suicide

 When to Seek Medical Care for Dementia